larbiamine/HTML5-PhaserJS-Game/README.md

 PHASER
 ================

-Phaser is a 2D game framework used for making HTML5 games for desktop and mobile.
+Phaser is a 2D game framework developed by Photon Storm used for making HTML5 games for desktop and mobile.
-It is free software developed by Photon Storm.
 Phaser uses both a Canvas and WebGL renderer internally and can automatically swap between them based on browser support